Roman the Great: Legacy

 Galician-Volhynian chronists had a favourable view of Roman Mstyslavych, praising him as a wise ruler and a brave fighter against infidels.
 However, Polish historian Jan Długosz saw Roman as a tyrant who was installed with Leszek's help and terrorized his subjects.
 According to some sources, in 1204 Roman was offered a royal crown by Pope Innocent III, but either refused to bow to Rome, or died before the coronation could take place.
 His untimely death led to the War of the Galician Succession (1205-1245).

+According to Vasily Tatishchev, Roman supposedly envisioned a project of reforming the government model of Rus' by establishing primogeniture in the six biggest principalities - Galicia-Volhynia, Vladimir-Suzdal, Polotsk, Chernigov, Smolensk and Ryazan - with the rulers of those principalities electing the Prince of Kyiv in a manner similar to prince-electors of the Holy Roman Empire.
+However, no original document proving the existence of such proposal has been preserved.